Introducing Kids to Positive Role Models

 Who do you know at your children’s school, at your workplace, at church, in your own social network, or in your family who might want to form a relationship with your kids?
+Are elderly people they could learn from?
 Think about who you admire; chances are the same qualities will make that individual a good role model for your kids.

 Fictional Figures or Celebrities

 Though there are some limits to fictional role models, your kids may at some point idolize a fictional figure, so better to prepare for it and send good options their way.
 Discuss with them what they like about their favorite characters and how they see themselves being similar or different.

 When choosing media to watch with your sons, consider these shows with strong male role models.
 Trying to find books for your daughters that aren’t just about princesses or romance?
 Here is a helpful list sorted by age group (from preschool through teen years) of books with strong female characters.